 Suspended Sentence and Probation– The offender is placed on probation for a certain length of time, during which they must follow specified conditions (rules).
 There is commonly a condition that the person report to a Probation Officer who supervises their performance of other conditions, which may include:

 - programs for anger management or domestic violence

 - not possessing or consuming alcohol or drugs

 - not contacting certain people or going to certain places

 - any other conditions that are appropriate to the crime and the offender’s situation.

 Fine – If someone is ordered to pay a fine, they must be given sufficient time to pay it.
 The deadline can be extended for good reason.
 However, If a fine is not paid by a deadline an offender could be jailed or be unable to renew their driver’s licence.

 Conditional Sentence – A jail sentence is imposed but the judge orders that it be served in the community under strict conditions.
 If the offender doesn’t obey the conditions the judge ordered, they can be ordered to serve the remainder of the sentence in jail.

 Custodial Sentence (incarceration) – The judge orders an offender to serve a period of time in jail – in a provincial correctional centre if the sentence is shorter than two years and in a federal penitentiary if it is two years or longer.

-Victim Fine Surcharge - When someone is sentenced, the Criminal Code requires the Court Registry to add a surcharge – or fee – that is intended to be applied to help victims of crime) unless the judge orders otherwise.
+Victim Fine Surcharge - When someone is sentenced, the Criminal Code requires the Court Registry to add a "surcharge" (a specified fee intended to be applied to help victims of crime) unless the judge orders otherwise.